egc112/OpenWRT-egc-add-on/pbr-via-wan/readme.md

 Usage: e.g. When running a concurrent VPN client and VPN server and needing to route the VPN server port via the WAN and/or
 	when excluding some local IP addresses from using the VPN
 Installation:
- in this script below adapt the port (e.g. your local VPN server port) and/or local IP addresses you want to route via the WAN
+ in this script adapt the port (e.g. your local VPN server port) and/or local IP addresses you want to route via the WAN
  copy script to /etc/hotplug.d/iface
  reboot or restart network (service network restart)